Morony Dam: Overview

-The dam is named after John G. Morony, a banker, director of the Amalgamated Copper Company (a forerunner of the Anaconda Copper Company), and director of the Montana Power Company.
+The dam is named after John G. Morony, a banker, director of the Amalgamated Copper Company (the name of the Anaconda Copper Company between 1899 and 1915), and director of the Montana Power Company.
 (Morony was largely responsible for constructing Ryan Dam.)
 Morony Dam was built by the Phoenix Utility Company.
 Montana Power commissioned the dam in order to provide additional power to the Anaconda Copper's zinc refinery at nearby Great Falls, Montana.
 Construction began in 1928, and the dam was completed in 1930.

 Morony Dam has a 390 ft wide spillway.
 Nine tainter gates and one sluice gate control the flow over water down the spillway.
 The headrace (or water inlet) for the powerhouse and the powerhouse itself are on the north side of the dam.
 The powerhouse, a portio of which is open to the elements, has two vertical Francis turbines.
 The dam originally generated 48 megawatts of power.

 PPL Corporation purchased the dam in 1997 and sold it to NorthWestern Corporation in 2014.